Jon Oliva: Savatage

 Oliva returned to perform vocal duties for Savatage's 1995 album Dead Winter Dead, supplying vocals to the tracks "I Am" and "Doesn't Matter Anyway".
 However, Jon was not prepared for the success the band would finally achieve, albeit indirectly.
 The track "Christmas Eve (Sarajevo 12/24)" became a huge hit around Christmas time that year on many radio formats.
 The song was re-released in 1996 by the new side project of the band, the Trans-Siberian Orchestra.
 Oliva has stated however that he was saddened about the success of the record, citing the fact that the same song was released by both bands, yet TSO's rendition became a bigger hit.
 This led Jon to believe that the biggest barrier to success was the Savatage name.

 He was featured on the album WWF Full Metal in 1996, singing the song "We're All Together Now" with several WWE professional wrestlers as part of the Slam Jam.
 An instrumental loop of the track was used as bumper music for the federation's RAW is WAR program until 2002.
 While featured in other musical projects, he remained involved in every song Savatage recorded, including 1998's The Wake of Magellan, where he was featured as lead vocalist on tracks "Another Way" and "Paragons of Innocence".
 Shortly after wrapping the recording of The Wake of Magellan, he produced and sang back up vocals for Tampa/Clearwater band Dave's Not Here as a favor to former 98Rock jockey and Dave's Not Here lead vocalist, Todd T. Riley.
 In 2000, Oliva contributed the song "Perfect Christmas Night" to the Jim Carrey vehicle The Grinch.
 In 2001, after Stevens left the band citing family reasons, Oliva returned to provide lead vocals for Savatage's new album, Poets and Madmen.
 It was his first appearance as a lead vocalist on a Savatage studio record in 10 years.

-Aside from a short-lived reunion at Wacken Open Air in 2015, Savatage has been mostly inactive since 2002, when the band went on hiatus following the tour cycle for Poets and Madmen.
+Aside from a short-lived reunion at Wacken Open Air in 2015, Savatage had been mostly inactive since 2002, when the band went on hiatus following the tour cycle for Poets and Madmen.
 After some speculation that they were reuniting in 2021 to record a new album, Oliva confirmed in an interview with "80's Glam Metalcast" in March of that year that he and his Savatage bandmates Chris Caffery and Al Pitrelli had been working on new material together, and added that he would "love" to reform the band.
+Rumors of a permanent reunion of Savatage persisted for several years until April 2023, when Oliva confirmed to Rock Hard magazine that the band was planning to release a new album, to which he said would "probably be the last album [they] ever do" and revealed Curtain Call as its working title.